abinit/abinit/doc/developers/new_testsuite.md

 different the absolute tolerance have not the same impact on the precision.
 We want to achieve the same relative precision on this term but we cannot achieve the same absolute precision.
-Though we will __specialize__ the rules and use the `tol_rel`.
+Though we will __specialize__ the rules and use the `tol_rel` constraint.
 The name of the field holding the total energy in eV in the `Etot` document is `Total energy (eV)`.
-We could do something like this:
+We could do something like
+this:

 ```yaml
 Etot: